judge-meister/mandlebrot_set/README.md

 string and get the same value.
 It seems to loose the decimal point.
 Therefore I'm going to store image coords in static global vars in the mandlebrot.c file which then allows for the zoom calcs to work without the need for passing the values back to the python caller.

-## Running

-Firstly, the mandlebrot python module needs compiling;

-    make

-Then to run the latest version. without any options it will runthe MPFR library version.
-Add -h to see options;

-    python3 ./mandlebrot_set.py

-To run the 64bit float version which is significantly faster but has limited zoom ranges before pixelation;

-    python3 ./mandlebrot_set.py -a float

 ## Desired Feature List ##